gogs/docs/en-US/intro/README.md

 ## Purpose

 The goal of this project is to make the easiest, fastest, and most painless way of setting up a self-hosted Git service.
-With Go, this can be done with an independent binary distribution across **all platforms** that Go supports, including Linux, Mac OS X, and Windows.
+With Go, this can be done with an independent binary distribution across **ALL platforms** that Go supports, including Linux, Mac OS X, and Windows.

 ## Basic Requirements